sambody/inkscape-grid-maker/README.md

 Change the settings, click Apply.
 Close, done.

-Or change the settings, show Live Preview of the changes, adjust, click Apply.
+Or change the settings, show Live Preview of the changes, adjust, click Apply when satisfied.
 Close, done.

-That's it.

 ### Tips

-- You can generate multiple grids, just be sure to uncheck "*Delete existing guides*".
+- You can generate multiple grids on top of each other, just be sure to uncheck "*Delete existing guides*".
 - Need guides in the middle of your gutters?
 After generating the columns, generate a new grid with gutters set to zero, column width set to [original column width + gutter width].
-- You can position several grids side by side (for side by side web pages for example), using a very large offset, without changing your document.
+- You can position several grids side by side (for side by side web pages for example), using a very large offset (with left alignment for example).
-- No need for these outer gutters/guides?
-Just delete them manually.
 - Need a *baseline grid* in addition to the generated columns ?
-Instead of using this extension, use Inkscape's grids under File > Document Properties > Grids.
+Use Inkscape's grids under File > Document Properties > Grids.
 Set a new rectangular grid with for example Spacing X = 2000, Spacing Y = 14.

 ### Other grid related tools for web design